GRIP: A General Robotic Incremental Potential Contact Simulation Dataset for Unified Deformable-Rigid Coupled Grasping: INTRODUCTION

+Grasping is pivotal to robotics, serving as the cornerstone of nearly all manipulation tasks.
 However, acquiring reliable grasping data for robotics training faces challenges such as object variability, occlusions, and generalization to unseen objects.
 The emergence of large-scale grasp datasets, such as GraspNet-1Billion~\cite{graspnet_1billion} and DexGraspNet~\cite{wang2023dexgraspnet}, has significantly advanced research in this area, providing rich data to improve grasp prediction, facilitating applications across industrial automation, household robotics, and healthcare.

 More recently, developments in soft grippers, such as the UMI gripper~\cite{umi_gripper} and the Bubble gripper~\cite{bubble_gripper}, have further advanced grip stability.
 Due to their compliance, soft grippers are particularly suitable for grasping fragile objects such as fruits, food, and biological tissues, where preventing damage is crucial.